-Keriann Roman is a member of the Trial Services Group, Municipal Group and Commercial Finance Group.
-As a member of the Trial Services Group, she practices in all areas of civil litigation in New Hampshire and Maine, as well as appellate matters.
-Keriann has written numerous state Supreme Court briefs, and has prepared and argued motions before the state courts.
+Keriann Roman is a member of the Trial Services Group and Municipal Group.
+As a member of the Trial Services Group, she practices in all areas of civil litigation, including appeals.
+Keriann has argued before the N.H.
+Supereme Court, conducted trials and argued numerous motions before the state trial courts, and has appeared before the First Circuit.
 She has also appeared before administrative boards in New Hampshire and Maine, including the New Hampshire Board of Tax and Land Appeals, the New Hampshire Public Utilities Commission and the Maine Human Rights Commission.

-Keriann is experienced in litigating cases, both at the trial and appellate levels in state and federal courts, including the First Circuit.
-She has also managed discovery in a multi-district litigation.
-Uniquely familiar with state and federal practice given her clerking experience, Keriann has twice lectured on discovery practice to a national audience and has co-authored a chapter on Discovery Motions in the MCLE publication "A Practical Guide to Discovery and Depositions in New Hampshire."
+Uniquely familiar with litigation practice given her previous clerking experience, Keriann has twice lectured on discovery practice to a national audience and has co-authored a chapter on Discovery Motions in the MCLE publication "A Practical Guide to Discovery and Depositions in New Hampshire."

 As member of the Municipal Group, Keriann has worked with numerous municipalities on a variety of issues, including land use matters, municipal finance, tax abatements, town warrants, and employment matters, among others.
 She has lectured throughout New Hampshire to municipal boards and officials on land use matters and wrote an accompanying booklet titled “Innovative Land Use Controls: Amending Your Zoning Ordinance.”